programming4phone/StellarTestWalletNgApp/README.md

 - **transfer** - Transfer funds (in lumens) between 2 test accounts.
 The passphrase is needed to perform this operation.
 - **transactions** - Query account transactions for a Stellar test account.

-Account keys, pubic key and secret seed, are hashed or encrypted to limit exposure.
+Account keys, pubic key and secret seed, are hashed or encrypted to eliminate exposure.
+Keys are stored in the cloud and never stored store locally on the end user's computer.

 The create, import, and transfer functions are further secured by a user chosen passphrase.
 The balance and transaction query functions are public within the Stellar network so no passphrase is needed.

 See also the [Stellar Test Wallet Key Server](https://github.com/programming4phone/StellarTestWalletKeyServer "Stellar Test Wallet Key Server").